A step-by-step guide to executing a successful video consultation.

 2. The next step is to ensure you have the basic hardware requirements of a video consultation.
 These include a good quality camera, microphone and speaker.
 Most modern desktop computers and laptops come with these three elements built-in.
 Yet, affordable external hardware attachments generally have higher quality features, which can increase the professional appeal of your telehealth service.
 Check out this article for more detailed information and suggestions of hardware items to purchase.

-3. Ensure you have the latest update for your web browser, whether you are using Chrome, Mozilla Firefox, Safari or something else.
+3. Ensure you have the latest update for your web browser, whether you are using Chrome, Mozilla Firefox, Safari, Microsoft Edge or something else.
 Whilst Coviu works on all modern web browsers (except for Internet Explorer), older browser versions have security holes and are not conducive to a safe Coviu call.
 We suggest running Coviu on Google Chrome if possible.
 Incidentally, Coviu works on all modern Android and iOS devices as well as computers and laptops.

 4. Test your Internet connection.
 You need a minimum of 350Kbps bandwidth per video stream.
 Use speedtest.net to ensure you have enough bandwidth.